(A-D or AD)

-A 3rd Degree Druid who also leads a Grove.
+A 3rd Order Druid who also leads a Grove.
 Spokesperson / High Priest/ess for any Grove.
 The AD serves for a year and a day, and may serve more than one term.
 The Archdruid of the Mother Grove of RDG serves as spokesperson for the entire RDG.
 The current AD of the MG is Ceridwen Seren-Ddaear.
 All the Archdruids within the Reform constitute the “Global Council of Archdruids.”

 Arcane term borrowed from Churchianity by the early RDNA to describe the spiritual lineage of one ordained by another who can trace their ordination back in an unbroken line to Fisher of Carleton Grove.
 The RDG simply calls this “lineage.”

 A Druid gifted in music, song, dance, poetry, story-telling – or all of the above.

 “Before the Gaian Reform.”
 A term referring to a calendar date prior to Samhain 2006 (See also “YGR”).
 This period is also called the “1st Age of the Reform.”

 1) Umbrella-like covering by the tops of redwood trees; 2) Umbrella organization that accepts individuals and groups under its guidance and protection (sometimes legal, but not always).